raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 `sudo mv ca.crt /var/lib/kubernetes/`

-# Step 1 Create the Boostrap Token to be used by Nodes(Kubelets) to invoke Certificate API
+# Step 1 Create the Boostrap Token to be used by Nodes(Kubelets) to invoke Certificate API in kube-apiserver (kubelet will automatically create CSR to be approved when kubelet.service is started)

 For the workers(kubelet) to access the Certificates API, they need to authenticate to the kubernetes api-server first.
 For this we create a [Bootstrap Token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/) to be used by the kubelet

 Bootstrap Tokens take the form of a 6 character token id followed by 16 character token secret separated by a dot.
 Eg: abcdef.0123456789abcdef.
 More formally, they must match the regular expression [a-z0-9]{6}\.[a-z0-9]{16}

+`
+<token ID>.<token secret>
+`

 Bootstrap Tokens are created as a secret in the kube-system namespace.

 ```
-cat > bootstrap-token-07401b.yaml <<EOF
+master-1 $ cat > bootstrap-token-07401b.yaml <<EOF
 apiVersion: v1
 kind: Secret
 metadata: